dgibbs64/HLSW-Fixes/README.md

 <img src="https://danielgibbs.co.uk/wp-content/uploads/2015/08/hlsw-29.jpg" alt="hlsw-29" width="700" height="554" class="alignnone size-full wp-image-4021" />
 <br>
 An unofficial patch to HLSW that adds a few fixes and more supported servers.

-## Adds support for new Servers in HLSW
+# Adds Support for New Servers

 * 7 Days to Die
 * ARK: Survival Evolved